Saving & Spending Financial Health

 Whether you have a personal loan, payday loan, credit card balance, or other high-interest debt, it could be a great time to work toward paying it off.

-You can pay hundreds or thousands of dollars in interest fees with high-interest debt.
+High-interest debt can cost hundreds or thousands of dollars in interest fees.
 Paying off the debt is a great way to protect your earnings and invest in your future.

 Increase 401(k) contributions